 People responsible for pharmaceutical product quality and/or GMP compliance must be aware of their legal and ethical obligations.

-You can only do this if you understand the regulatory environment along with the intent and requirements of the Code of Good Manufacturing Practices; a modern quality system as defined in PIC/S Guide to GMP.
+You can only do this if you understand the regulatory environment along with the intent and requirements of Good Manufacturing Practices; a modern quality system as defined in PIC/S Guide to GMP.

 This course will help by stepping you through each chapter and common appendix of version 13 of the PIC/S Guide to Good Manufacturing Practice for Medicinal Products (PE 009-13).
 Using case studies and examples drawn from industry and consulting experience, you will learn the requirements and how they are applied to your manufacturing environment(s); with a focus on ensuring product quality and the prevention of adulteration and misbranding.